 Malaria is a life-threatening infectious disease affecting humans and other animals.
 It is caused by parasites spread through the bites of infected female mosquitoes.
-In 2019, there were 229 million cases of malaria and 409,000 deaths caused by this disease worldwide.
+In 2020, there were approximately 241 million cases and 627,000 deaths worldwide from malaria.

 Multiple randomized controlled trials show that mass distribution of long-lasting insecticide-treated nets reduces malaria fevers and prevents deaths from the disease.
 Despite the existence of effective prevention methods, tens of millions of people are still unprotected from malaria, and the funding gap for net distributions is in the hundreds of millions of dollars.

 The Against Malaria Foundation provides funding for distribution of bed nets to high-risk populations.
-GiveWell estimates that it costs $4.59 to purchase and distribute an AMF-funded net, and that a marginal donation of $4,106 to AMF is expected to avert the death of a child under five.
+As of July 2022, GiveWell estimates that it costs $5.19 to purchase and distribute an AMF-funded net, and that a marginal donation of $5,500 to AMF is expected to avert the death of a child under five.

 While distribution of nets is the most common method to combat malaria at present, there are other promising approaches.
 The Malaria Consortium works on preventing, controlling, and treating malaria and other communicable diseases in Africa and Asia.
 One intervention they carry out is seasonal malaria chemoprevention (SMC) programs, which seek to distribute preventive anti-malarial drugs to children under the age of five.